CHAPTER 52 PARKING REGULATIONS

 Penalties.
 Vehicles left standing or parked in violation of this Chapter shall be fined in accordance in Chapter 70.03

-136.03 REMOVAL OF SNOW, ICE AND ACCUMULATIONS Within ten (10) hours after the accumulation of snow and ice, property owner's must remove such snow and ice from sidewalks.
-If not, the City may do so and assess the costs against the property owner for collection in the same manner as a property tax.
+136.03 REMOVAL OF SNOW, ICE AND ACCUMULATIONS It is the responsibility of the abutting property owner’s to remove snow, ice, or accumulations promptly from sidewalks.
+If a property owner does not promptly remove snow, ice or accumulation, the city may do so and assess the costs against the property owner for collection in the same manner as a property tax.
 (Chp 136.03)